ecfm/CMU-MultimodalSDK/README.md

+Please participate in the CMU Multimodal SDK user survey for $25 Amazon gift card.
+The deadline is January 5th 2019. https://goo.gl/forms/VBQdMqNZEIsccQpB2

 # CMU-Multimodal SDK Version 1.0.3 (mmsdk)

 CMU-Multimodal SDK provides tools to easily load well-known multimodal datasets and rapidly build neural multimodal deep models.
 Hence the SDK comprises of two modules: 1) mmdatasdk: module for downloading and procesing multimodal datasets using computational sequences.
 2) mmmodelsdk: tools to utilize complex neural models as well as layers for building new models (release Jan 1 2019).